MichaIng/DietPi-Docs/docs/software/hardware_projects.md

     We created a `systemd` service for Blynk, DietPi will automatically start this:
     `systemctl status blynkserver`

-    DietPi will also install ***Blynk JS Libary***, along with this installation.
+    DietPi will also install ***Blynk JS Library***, along with this installation.
 Please skip this section when you reach the Blynk user guide.

 === "Access to the web admin interface"